Legal

 17.1 The Customer warrants that the Customer, Owner, consignor, consignee, receiver, notify party and other relevant parties are not subject to sanctions or trade restrictions.

-17.3 CODEX Freight may refuse, suspend, hold, return or report Goods if CODEX Freight reasonably suspects a compliance issue.
+17.4 Codex Freight may refuse, suspend, hold, return or report Goods if Codex Freight reasonably suspects a compliance issue.

-17.4 The Customer is responsible for Loss arising from sanctions, restricted goods, export controls, import controls, unlawful goods or misdeclaration, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+17.5 The Customer is responsible for and indemnifies Codex Freight from and against any Loss arising from sanctions, restricted goods, export controls, import controls, unlawful goods or misdeclaration, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 18. Technology and Electronic Systems

-18.2 CODEX Freight is not liable for Loss arising from system outage, cyber incident, data corruption, transmission error, unauthorised access, platform failure or third-party software failure, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+18.2 Codex Freight is not liable for Loss arising from system outage, cyber incident, data corruption, transmission error, unauthorised access, platform failure or third-party software failure, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 19. Confidentiality and Privacy